uptonking/note4yaoo/note-dev-state-blog.md

 - We’re creating the functionality that allows other parts of our application to subscribe to named events.
 - Another part of the application can then publish those events, often with some sort of relevant payload.
 - The PubSub pattern loops through all of the subscriptions and fires their callbacks with that payload.
+- The Store is our central object.
 - Let’s take a look at how our Store object keeps track of all of the changes.
-We’re going to use a Proxy to do this
+  - We’re going to use a Proxy to do this
+  - If we add a `get` trap, we can monitor every time that the object is asked for data.
+  - Similarly with a `set` trap, we can keep an eye on changes that are made to the object.
+  - when a mutation runs something like `state.name = 'Foo'` , this trap catches it before it can be set and provides us an opportunity to work with the change or even reject it completely.
+- There’s a lot going on there, but I hope you’re starting to see how this is all coming together and importantly, how we’re able to maintain state centrally, thanks to Proxy and Pub/Sub.
 - Usage of DOM Api will prevent possible SSR

 ### [Stateful Components in Vanilla JS](https://yamagata-developers-society.github.io/blog/stateful-components-vanilla-js/)